-Priority Life Care’s mission is to “compassionately light the way in senior care, with respect to independence and affordability.”
 We believe all seniors deserve quality care.
+In fact, it’s part of Priority Life Care’s mission of “Compassionately light the way in senior care, with respect, to independence and affordability.”

 Seniors will find there are many affordable options to help pay for senior care.
-These options vary by state but could include: paying privately, long-term care insurance, veterans’ benefits, veterans’ Aid and Attendance, a Medicaid waiver, Money Follows the Person, PACE, or other state-funded programs, including managed care and the Optional State Supplementation Program (OSS).
+These options vary by state but could include: paying privately, long-term care insurance, veterans’ benefits, veterans’ Aid and Attendance, a Medicaid waiver, Money Follows the Person, PACE, the Low-Income Housing Tax Credit, or other state-funded programs, including managed care and the Optional State Supplementation Program (OSS).

 The first step in researching financial programs is to call the Priority Life Care location closest to you.
 We’ll help you find affordable care resources that may be available to you.